 Using ATM Deposits

 Consumers are becoming ever dependent on their mobile phone for services beyond keeping in touch with friends and family.
 They’re also using their phones to study, shop and manage financial accounts.
 Banks such as Fidelity and Chase also accept checks sent through mobile applications.
-Though, they limit deposits to $25,000 and $2,000, respectively, as of publication.
-At Chase, if you scan and deposit checks through your desktop computer, there’s no limit to the number of deposits per day.
+Though, they limit daily deposits to $2,500 and $2,000, respectively, as of publication.
+At Chase, you're limited to $5,000 per 30-day period in mobile deposits.

 - TheLawDictionary.org: Chase Bank: Is There a Limit to How Much You Can Deposit at an ATM?